 The Airport Plan was originally prepared in 2016 to provide the authorisation for the initial stage of WSI (a single runway facility capable of handling up to 10 million passengers per year).

 The Airport Plan was varied in July 2020 to authorise environmental mitigation and utility works in areas of Badgerys Creek and Oaky Creek that adjoin the Airport site.
 A small number of other minor and administrative changes were also made.

-A further variation to the Airport Plan was made in September 2021 to provide authorisation for the sections of the Sydney Metro – Western Sydney Airport rail line to be built on the Airport site.
+A further variation to the Airport Plan was made in September 2021 to provide authorisation for the sections of the Sydney Metro – Western Sydney Airport rail line to be built on the WSI site.

 Maps and figures

 Figure 2 on page 15 shows the indicative Airport layout for Stage 1 and Figure 4 on page 19 shows the indicative Airport layout for the Long Term.
 The most recent versions of these diagrams can be viewed at westernsydney.com.au/about/documents-reports

 Figure 10 on page 37 depicts the Western Sydney Infrastructure Plan (WSIP).
 Information on the current projects and funding of the WSIP can be found at investment.infrastructure.gov.au/projects/key-projects/western-sydney-infrastructure-plan.aspx

 The updated maps and figures do not affect the content or intent of the Airport Plan as the authorising document for Stage 1 of the Airport.